willdurand/willdurand.github.io/_posts/2015-01-31-je-n-ai-rien-a-cacher.markdown

 What I started to do was basic: aggregating information from various places, and trying to come up with a website.
 However, **this would not have been possible without the help of [Vincent](https://twitter.com/mazenovi)**.
-Yes, it would not have exist.
+Yes, it would not have even existed.
 To be honest, convincing him was the most complicated challenge to me.
 But as soon as I explained him the project, he was willing to take part in it!
 After a few weeks of work, we were able to release a first version!